The first thing that most people do when searching for a position is to go to job boards.

 1. Ask yourself, “Who do I know who might know someone who might know someone who works there?”

 Check your LinkedIn contacts and reach out saying, “I am interested in a position at XYZ.
 Do you know anyone there who can share some insights about the company?”

 This is basic networking and is how you can get into that magic circle of people who have been recommended by insiders.

 Then, ask them questions that show you know about their company.
-Be personable and get into a conversation with them to build some rapport (remember that people hire people they like).
+Be personable, and get into a conversation with them to build rapport (remember that people hire people they like).

-At some point they will ask you for your resume, and, when they do, your resume will go to the top of the decision maker’s pile.
-They will probably still want you to send the resume to human resources in order to comply with internal protocols, but you are now in the decision maker’s mind.
+At some point, they will ask you for your resume, and when they do, your resume may go to the top of the decision-maker’s pile.
+They will probably still want you to send the resume to human resources in order to comply with internal protocols, but you are now in the decision-maker’s mind.

 Using these tips can more than double the success rate of job boards in securing a position.

 Don Goodman is a triple-certified, nationally recognized career professional (Expert Resume Writer, Certified Career Coach, and Job Search Strategist) with over 20 years of experience helping thousands of people quickly land their next job.
 Don graduated from the Wharton School of Business and Stanford University’s Executive Program.